The Life of Emile Zola: Plot

-Later, Colonel Picquart, the new chief of intelligence, discovers evidence implicating Major Walsin-Esterhazy, an infantry officer of Hungarian descent, as the spy.
-But Picquart is ordered by his superiors to remain silent to avert official embarrassment, and he is quickly reassigned to a remote post.
+Later, Colonel Picquart, the new chief of intelligence, discovers evidence implicating Major Walsin-Esterhazy, an infantry officer of Hungarian descent, as the actual spy.
+However, Picquart is ordered by his superiors to remain silent to avert official embarrassment, and is quickly reassigned to a remote post.

 Four years have passed since Dreyfus's degradation.
 His loyal wife Lucie pleads with Zola to take up her husband's cause.
 Zola is reluctant to surrender his comfortable life, but Lucie brings forth new evidence to pique his curiosity.
-He publishes an open letter known as "J'accuse" in the newspaper L'aurore accusing the high command of covering up the monstrous injustice, and it causes a firestorm throughout Paris.
+He publishes an open letter known as "J'accuse" in the newspaper L'Aurore accusing the high command of covering up the monstrous injustice, and it causes a firestorm throughout Paris.
 Zola barely escapes from an angry mob incited by military agents provocateurs as riots erupt in the city streets.

 As expected, Zola is charged with libel.
 His attorney Maitre Labori does his best against the presiding judge's refusal to allow him to introduce evidence about the Dreyfus affair and the perjury and biased testimony committed by all the military witnesses, except for Picquart.
 Zola is found guilty and sentenced to a year in prison and a 3,000-franc fine.
 He reluctantly accepts his friends' advice flee to London in order to continue the campaign on behalf of Dreyfus.

 With the demand for justice reaching a worldwide level, a new French administration finally proclaims that Dreyfus is innocent, and those responsible for the coverup are dismissed or commit suicide.
 Walsin-Esterhazy flees the country in disgrace.
-Zola dies of accidental carbon monoxide poisoning caused by a faulty stove the night before the public ceremony in which Dreyfus is exonerated and inducted into the Legion of Honor.
+After his return to Paris, Zola dies of accidental carbon monoxide poisoning caused by a faulty stove the night before the public ceremony in which Dreyfus is exonerated and inducted into the Legion of Honor.
 His body is buried in the Panthéon in Paris and he is given the farewell of a hero and warrior.